Professional Science Master’s (PSM) Program

 - Activities & Accomplishments

-The Professional Science Master’s Program of the College of Agriculture, Urban Sustainability and Environmental Sciences of the University of the District of Columbia will provide a framework for collaborating with District and regional employers to design and offer timely, high-quality graduate degrees in interdisciplinary, STEM- based specialties that are in high demand, giving UDC students a competitive edge in the global economy.
+The Professional Science Master’s Program seeks to collaborate with District and regional employers to design and offer timely, high-quality graduate degrees in interdisciplinary, STEM- based specialties that are in high demand, giving UDC students a competitive edge in the global economy.

-PSM students in water resources management, urban sustainability and urban agriculture will:
+Students in the water resources management, urban sustainability and urban agriculture concentrations will:

 - Apply advanced statistical and geospatial analytical tools to make informed decisions.

-- Demonstrate professionalism with good oral and written communication skills.
+- Demonstrate professionalism and superior oral and written communication skills.

 - Apply both basic and state-of-the art analytical technologies in determining the quality and sustainability of natural or built environments.

-- Apply project management and sustainability concept to plan, execute, monitor and control a project.
+- Apply project management and sustainability concepts to plan, execute, monitor and control a project.

 - Monitor and assess the impact of urban development on ecosystem health and services.

-In our PSM programs, students utilize the latest quantitative methods in preparation for the green job market in the District of Columbia and the world.
-Our interdisciplinary program provides not only deep knowledge of the physical, chemical and biological sciences applicable to urban systems management, assessment, and monitoring, it will also build your skills in environmental policy, communication, business management, project management, ethics and leadership.
-This diverse toolkit will uniquely equip you to tackle the challenges of building the sustainable urban communities of the future through a strong focus on food security, food and water safety, resource management, energy efficiency.
+In the PSM program, students utilize the latest quantitative methods in preparation for the green job market in the District of Columbia and the world.
+The interdisciplinary nature of the program provides not only deep knowledge of the physical, chemical, and biological sciences applicable to urban systems, but it also builds skills in environmental policy, communication, business management, project management, ethics, and leadership.
+This diverse toolkit will uniquely equip students to tackle the challenges of building the sustainable urban communities of the future through a strong focus on food security, food and water safety, resource management, and energy efficiency.